 Luigi Mangione has violated special treatment and shouldn't get to use a laptop, Manhattan prosecutors say

-The Manhattan District Attorney's Office does not want accused UnitedHealthcare CEO killer Luigi Mangione to have a laptop in prison, and is also taking issue with what he was given to wear for a recent court appearance.
+The Manhattan District Attorney's Office does not want Luigi Mangione, the suspect in the murder of UnitedHealthcare CEO Brian Thompson, to have a laptop in prison, and is also taking issue with what he was given to wear for a recent court appearance.

-Mangione, 26, remains behind bears and is awaiting trial in the December shooting death of Brian Thompson.
+Mangione, 26, remains behind bars in the Metropolitan Detention Center in Brooklyn and is awaiting trial in the December shooting death of Brian Thompson.

 Magione given socks and heart-shaped notes

 Prior to his Feb.
 21 court appearance, prosecutors say Mangione was given a bag of clothing from his defense team to change into.
-Inside, they say, was a new pair of socks wrapped around cardboard with two heart-shaped notes, one stating, in part, "Know there are thousands of people wishing you luck."
+Inside, they say, was a new pair of socks wrapped around cardboard with two heart-shaped notes, one stating, in part, "Know there are thousands of people wishing you luck," the filing stated.

 Prosecutors say Mangione took them off because he thought, "They did not look good."